rmunroe/appian-spear-power-tools/README.md

 ## SPT_List_Unique

-Returns the unique elements found in the provided list.
-If the list is null or empty, returns null.
+Returns the unique elements found in the provided List.
+If `list` is null or empty, returns `null`.
 If not a List, returns what was passed in.
-By default, null elements are removed but can be kept by setting keepNulls to true.
+By default, `null` elements are removed but can be kept by setting `keepNulls` to `true`.

 | Parameter | Description                                        |
 | --------- | -------------------------------------------------- |